microsoft/nlp-recipes/utils_nlp/models/gensen/README.md

 # GenSen

-Learning General Purpose Distributed Sentence Representations via Large Scale Multi-task Learning

-Sandeep Subramanian, Adam Trischler, Yoshua Bengio & Christopher Pal

-ICLR 2018

-### About

 GenSen is a technique to learn general purpose, fixed-length representations of sentences via multi-task training.
 These representations are useful for transfer and low-resource learning.
-For details please refer to ICLR [paper](https://openreview.net/forum?id=B18WgG-CZ&noteId=B18WgG-CZ).
+For details please refer to ICLR 2018 paper [Learning General Purpose Distributed Sentence Representations via Large Scale Multi-task Learning](https://openreview.net/forum?id=B18WgG-CZ&noteId=B18WgG-CZ) by Sandeep Subramanian, Adam Trischler, Yoshua Bengio & Christopher Pal.

 ### Code

 We provide a distributed PyTorch with Horovod implementation of the paper along with pre-trained models as well as code to evaluate these models on a variety of transfer learning benchmarks.
-This code is based on the gibhub codebase from [Maluuba](https://github.com/Maluuba/gensen), but we have refactored the code in the following aspects:
+This code is based on the github codebase from [Maluuba](https://github.com/Maluuba/gensen), but we have refactored the code in the following aspects:
 1. Support a distributed PyTorch with Horovod
 2. Clean and refactor the original code in a more structured form
 3. Change the training file (`train.py`) from non-stopping to stop when the validation loss reaches to the local minimum